ezgihendrickx/gatsby-workshop/README.md

 2. If you don't have install the `Node.js, npm`.
 (Node.js is an environment that can run JavaScript code outside of a web browser.)
 3. Install Git: be able to work with starter templates.
 4. Install Gatsby globally on your machine ```install -g gatsby-cli```
-5. Create a new site from [Starters](https://www.gatsbyjs.com/starters/?v=2) Choose the one you like or start with a default gatsby starter which is `hello world`.
+5. Create a new site from [Starters](https://www.gatsbyjs.com/starters/?v=2)
+ - Choose the one you like or start with a default gatsby starter which is [hello world](https://www.gatsbyjs.com/starters/gatsbyjs/gatsby-starter-hello-world/)

 ## :octocat: Github & Terminal